jcbrinfo/slamtest/README.md

 There are plenty of test frameworks written in BASH (or in POSIX Shell) out there.
 Some of them even offers you a Ruby-like API and colorized output.
-I have not yet had time to look at all of them, but SlamTest seems to be unique in its way to use the filesystem as the main structure to describe the tests and by saving the actual output of each test so you can use your favorite tool to inspect the outputs.
+I have not yet had time to look at all of them, but SlamTest seems to be unique in its way to use the file system as the main structure to describe the tests and by saving the actual output of each test so you can use your favorite tool to inspect the outputs.
 At the end of the day, the best framework is the one that fits your needs.
 Here is an non-exhaustive (alphabetical) list: